 2025 Spring Impact Report

+In January, Planet Women welcomed a new CEO, Emma Robbins, kicking off an exciting new chapter in our journey to partner with women to create a healthy planet for the benefit of all life.
 And despite the rollercoaster of 2025, our community has repeatedly come together to offer mutual support and empathy.
-We’ve seen it in our Fundraising 101 workshops, our 100 Women Pathway gatherings, our CGEE community and our Women’s CEO Network.
-And we’ve seen it with our generous donors and Ripple members.
+We’ve seen it in our Fundraising 101 workshops, our 100 Women Pathway gatherings, and our Center for Gender, Equity & the Environment community.
+And we’ve seen it in the vital financial support provided by our generous donors and Ripple members.

 Without you, our vision of a brighter future would not be possible.
 Thank you for your partnership in advancing a better world—for women, for the Earth, and for us all.
 We hope you enjoy the highlights below of what our community has accomplished together this year.